shri1920/Blog/Reactjs_tutorial/02_Components/README.md

   	}
 }
 ````
-The above code snippet shows how to create a compeoent with name Header. example_01 demonstrate the same.
+The above code snippet shows how to create a component with name Header. example_01 demonstrate the same.

 example_02 demonstrate splitting up the components.

 Outsource the Header component to Header.js and Footer component to Footer.js

-Now to use the Header and Footer component in App.js import the component in App.js from Header.js and Footer.js
+Now to use the Header and Footer component in App.js, import the component in App.js from Header.js and Footer.js